Postgraduate Research

 Doctoral studies can be undertaken on a full or part-time basis.
 A PhD usually takes 3 years full-time and 6 years part-time, and represents a significant investment of time, resources and energy.

 Doctoral students in the School of Psychology & Counselling initially register for an MPhil and go through an upgrade process to the PhD at the end of their first year (second year, if part-time).
-The upgrade process involves students submitting a report on their progress and discussing their research with a small panel of staff members in a ‘mini-viva’.
-Following the mini-viva, the panel advise the next stages for the student.
+The upgrade process involves students submitting a progress report and discussing their research with a small panel of staff members in a ‘mini-viva’.
+The panel then advise the student on their next steps.

 Request your prospectus